NWS tests Probabilistic HeatRisk with NBM, RTMA, and URMA data

 GribStream now serves ECMWF IFS Operational (HRES) with 0.25 deg global output and 15-day horizons.

-GribStream expanded into a searchable weather archive with expressions, time-travel queries, and richer demos.
+GribStream expanded into a searchable weather archive with expressions, as-of model-run cutoffs, and richer demos.

 A quick FAQ on where to access the API, create a token, and start making requests.